Music in Epilepsy

 What did we find?

-Employing three methodologies to investigate the existence of the treatment effect (paired t-test, estimation statistics and plots, and Cohen’s d), our results revealed a reduction in seizure counts during the period of daily listening to Mozart K.448, which was not observed for the scrambled Mozart during the control period (p-value < 0.001).
+Employing three methodologies to investigate the existence of the treatment effect, our results revealed a reduction in seizure counts during the period of daily listening to Mozart K.448, which was not observed for the scrambled Mozart during the control period (p-value < 0.001).

 Using a spectrally similar control piece, our study advanced previous studies that were limited by a “no music” control condition.
 Our results showed daily listening to Mozart K.448 was associated with reducing seizure frequency in adult individuals with epilepsy.
 These results suggest that daily Mozart listening may be considered as an adjunctive therapeutic option to reduce seizure burden in individuals with epilepsy.